fbpx

 Films that premiere at Cannes are often early indicators of the films we should be keeping an eye on for award season too.
 Parasite premiered at Cannes and went on to win Best Picture at the 2020 Academy Awards, and films like The PianoPulp Fiction and Amour went on to be big competitors in their respective Oscar seasons.

-The 2023 festival will run from May 16 – 27, and is set to premiere some of the year’s hottest titles.
+This year, the 2024 festival will run from May 14 – 25, and is set to premiere some of the year’s hottest titles.
+Hot off the heels of Poor Things, Yorgos Lanthimos will premiere Kinds of Kindness at Cannes.

 Related: From 1929 to Now, These Are the Most Talked About Moments Throughout Oscars History